jplattel/jplattel.nl/content/client/dropper.md

 external_link = "http://www.dropper.nl"
 +++

 For Dropper I've implemented improvements for their _Django_ application.
+Dropper was a startup that was into last-mile delivery.
+Optimization where mostly on the performance side of things.